By

 Reflowing the Sierra to the Sea

-A fall flight over the Mexican coast where the Colorado River meets the Sea of Cortez offered me a gut-punching, eye-screwing, visual on the results of impaired flow.
 The semantics of ‘unimpaired’ and ‘impaired’ flow have laced the language of California water management debates since some engineer invented these politically ‘neutral’ terms long ago.
 The terms refer to our alteration of freshwater flows from snowmelt and runoff by dams and diversions.
-But whatever the labels, or whichever estuary you’re referring...
+But whatever the labels, or whichever estuary you’re referring to, keeping these flows from reaching the sea via rivers can starve these aquatic ecosystems of their liquid life force.

 Read More